syncfusion-content/wpf-docs/wpf/Tabbed-MDI-Form/AutoScroll-While-Dragging-Item-TDI-Window.md

 # Rearrange position of document items with auto scrolling

-You can move document items to position beyond the non-visual items by enabling the `EnableAutoScroll` property and dragging the respective item over the overflow button (with three dots) or beyond the overflow button to auto scroll to the required position.
+You can move document items to position beyond the non-visual items by setting the `EnableAutoScroll` property value as `true` and dragging the respective item over the overflow button (with three dots) or beyond the overflow button to auto scroll to the required position.
 The default value of `EnableAutoScroll` property is `false`.

 {% tabs %}